Enhanced steady-state coherence via repeated system-bath interactions

 Other works deal with the characterization of coherence but from the point of view of the resource theory of quantum thermodynamics~\cite{RPP_Lostaglio_2019,Horodecki2013,Fernando_PRL_2013,Fernando_PNAS_2015,PRX_Muller_2018}.
 For instance, it was shown in~\cite{NJP_Faist_2015} that Gibbs-preserving maps can outperform thermal operations by creating quantum coherence from energy eigenstates.
 Remarkably, in~\cite{PRL_Muller_2019} a crucial no-go theorem was introduced, showing that quantum coherence cannot be broadcast in every-finite dimensional system, therefore, ruling out the free cost generation of coherent superpositions from incoherent states; see also~\cite{PRL_Iman_2019} for a closely related work.

-In this paper, motivated by the generality of the sufficient conditions that guarantee the generation of SSC in~\cite{SSC_Radim}, {{\it we extend those results} }to the framework of repeated, pulsed interactions~\cite{Barra2015,Esposito_PRX_17,Pereira,StrasbergPRL2019,Stefan19}, also known as collision models~\cite{Ciccarello13,Ciccarello17,ciccarello2017collision,rodrigues2019,Onur2020}.
-These models not only give theoretical insight to microscopic processes in the baths required to achieve SSC, but mainly they can be straightforwardly simulated using cold trapped ions \cite{FluhmannNature2019} and superconducting quantum circuits \cite{campagneibarcq2019quantum}.
+In this paper, motivated by the generality of the sufficient conditions that guarantee the generation of SSC in~\cite{SSC_Radim}, {{\it we extend those results} }to the framework of repeated, pulsed interactions~\cite{Barra2015,Esposito_PRX_17,Pereira,StrasbergPRL2019,Stefan19}, also known as collision models~\cite{ciccarello2021quantum,Ciccarello13,Ciccarello17,ciccarello2017collision,rodrigues2019,Onur2020,Heineken}.
+These models not only give theoretical insight to microscopic processes in the baths required to achieve SSC, but mainly they can be, in some cases, efficiently implemented on a quantum processor~\cite{Maniscalco_npj_20,Cattaneo_PRL_21} or linear optical schemes~\cite{Cuevas_SR_2019}; other potential platforms may be cold trapped ions~\cite{FluhmannNature2019} and quantum circuits~\cite{campagneibarcq2019quantum}.
 Such proof-of-principle {non-autonomous} experiments will simulate SSC with current experimental techniques and verify {mechanisms to obtain} of SSC under various conditions in parallel with the ongoing search for suitable autonomous platforms \cite{Purkayastha2020}.